charliecalvert/CloudNotes/Assignments/BootstrapThemes.md

 ## Styling

 There are now various styled HTML elements that we can add to our pages.
-In most cases, it is simplest just to insert HTML directly into your markdown when creating these elements.
+In this assignment, we will be inserting HTML directly into our markdown pages.
+This will allow us to create various HTML elements with a special look and feel associated with bootstrap, and which many users find appealing.

 ```html
   <button type="button" class="btn btn-lg btn-default">Default</button>